istmobiome/web/content/home/gallery/index.md

 active = true  # Activate this widget? true/false
 weight = 50  # Order that this section will appear.

-title = "Geminate Pairs"
+title = "Geminate Species"
-subtitle = ""
+subtitle = "Each card contains a geminate pair; top panels are Western Atlantic species and bottom panels are Eastern Pacific species."
 +++

 {{< gallery >}}